betaflight/betaflight/docs/Installation.md

 `profile 2`
 `dump profile`

-dump rate profiles using cli if you use them
+dump rate profiles using CLI if you use them

 `rate profile 1`
 `dump rates`